 Performance is a powerful device for building self-identity and a sense of worth.
 Our chosen pieces will help build key performance skills.
 Where feasible, we will end our term with a playback in school assembly.
-Children are also invited to join us on the Kids’ Stage at Paddle Round The Pier on Saturday 7th July.
+In the summer term, children will be invited to join us on the Kids’ Stage at Paddle Round The Pier on Saturday 6th July.